stakewise/v3-sdk/src/services/vault/transactions/burnAndWithdraw/burnAndWithdraw.md

 const params = {
   vaultAddress: '0x...',
   userAddress: '0x...',
-  assets: 200n, // from input mb
-}
+  assets: 200n, // withdraw-driven; or pass shares: 200n to burn exactly that and unstake the equivalent }

 // Send transaction